 - Maintain open communication with your teammates.

-- Seek out and attend external trainings to promote your development.
+- Seek out and attend external training to promote your development.

-- Perform other duties as assigned by immediate supervisor.
+- Perform other duties as assigned by the immediate supervisor.

 - BA/BS in a Social Science or related field OR 2 years of equivalent work experience.